macmanes-lab/protocols/TagSeq.md

   - Add 12.3 uL of ligation master mix to each tube/well containing 6 uL denatured RNA + adaptor.
   - Add 1.8 uL of T4 RNA Ligase 1 (30,000U/mL) to each tube/well.
 20.1 uL reaction volume total.
   - Mix well many times; mix by flicking since the solution is very viscous
-  - Incubate at 22°C (room temp) for 1 hour 30 minutes.
+  - Incubate at 22°C (room temp), on HULA MIXER, for 1 hour 30 minutes.

 **MUST CONTINUE**